stackbit-projects/remarkable-broccoli-b8e30/content/pages/index.md

     title: AI Chips of the Future
     content: >
-      Cygence is committed to research and development of artificially intelligent semiconductors that only help humans.
+      Cygence is committed to research and development of artificially intelligent semiconductors that only help humanity!
     actions:
       - label: Learn More
         url: /features